PelionIoT/mbl-docs/Docs/Update/updating_mbl.md

     The process can take a long time, depending on your file size and network bandwidth.

-If you are updating one or more components that require a reboot to take effect (any component except apps), a reboot is automatically initiated.
+If you are updating one or more components that require a reboot to take effect (any component except applications), a reboot is automatically initiated.

 ## Verifying the update